GiuseppeFitzsimmons/CrockStack/README.md

 CrockStack is a work in progress and it's not by any means intended as a full replacement for SAM start-api, so please manage your expectations accordingly.

+As of version 1.1.1, CrockStack supports synchronous functions, including context (including the deprecated functions done, success and fail) and callbacks.

 ## Usage ##

     npm install crockstack